-Garage heaters are a logical fix to the problem.
+Garage spaces often lack insulation and heating systems, so they are not ideal for extreme weather conditions without making specific changes.
+Garage heaters are an effective solution whether you need a quick fix for weekend projects or consistent warmth for extended use.
 While they make your space toasty, you should also consider insulating your garage to prevent cold drafts from affecting your maintained indoor temperature.

 There are various heating systems available out there, depending on what you need.
 For example, if you go to your garage only for weekend projects and don’t need to bring the temperature up significantly, you can consider smaller plug-in heaters.
 But if you want to use it for longer durations, you will need a powerful heater to maintain a comfortable garage temperature at all times.
 You may also want to, let’s say, only use heating at the lowest power to prevent freezing temperatures and protect pipes.

-- 1. Ductless Mini-Split Heat Pump
+- 2. Ductless Mini-Split Heat Pump

-- 2. Window Heat Pump
+- 3. Window Heat Pump

-- 3. Portable Heat Pump
+- 4. Portable Heat Pump

-- 4. Radiant Floor Heating
+- 5. Radiant Heating

-- 5. Electric Ceiling Panels
+- 6. Electric Ceiling Panels

-- 6. Space Heater
+- 7. Space Heater

-- 7. Wall-Mounted Electric Heater
+- 8. Wall-Mounted Electric Heater

-- 8. Convection Heater
+- 9. Convection Heater

-- 9. Forced Air Heater
+- 10. Forced Air Heater

-- 10. Infrared Heater
+- 11. Infrared Heater

-- 11. Propane Heater
+- 12. Propane Heater

-- 12. Wood Stove
+- 13. Wood Stove

 - Heating Method to Avoid